He wrote a blog post and shared it on Facebook. People criticized him for his worldview.

 He vlogs mostly about relationships and post them on Facebook.
 I love his confidence and his perspective on life.
 Sometimes I resonate.
 Sometimes I don’t.
 But that’s it.
 That’s the way it works.

-The problem, however, is that some people can’t stand other people’s perspectives.
+The problem is, some people can’t stand other people’s perspectives.
 They failed to realize that it’s just about sharing worldviews: “Hey, this is how I see it.
 How about you?”

 The goal is to share thoughts and start a discussion for growth and learning.